kalgoritmi/pycongr25/talk.md

 <!--
 Just like actors don’t perform every dangerous scene themselves and stunt doubles step in for them.

-Okay maybe not Tom Cruise.
+Okay maybe not Tom Cruise, he does his own stunts.

 In the same way, we use test doubles in place of real objects.
 They take the risks for us — making our tests faster, safer, and more predictable.